nao1215/sqly/website/content/shell.md

 ```

 A `;` ends a statement where SQLite ends one, and nowhere else.
 Inside a string
-literal, a quoted identifier, a comment, or a trigger body it is ordinary text
+literal, a quoted identifier, or a comment it is ordinary text; inside a trigger
-and the statement keeps buffering:
+body it separates the body's own statements without ending the `CREATE TRIGGER`
+that contains them.
+In each case the buffer keeps collecting:

 ```text
 sqly:~/sqly(table)$ CREATE TRIGGER audit_trg AFTER INSERT ON audit BEGIN